-Ikenna: Welcome to UbuntuFM Mr. Bibb, and thank you for your time.
-You have quite a career spanning five decades, 36 albums, countless radio and television appearances and non-stop touring.
+Welcome to UbuntuFM Mr. Bibb, and thank you for your time.
+You have quite a career spanning five decades, 36 albums, countless radio, and television appearances and non-stop touring.
 How did you manage to do this?
-Are you able to condense this experience in a few lines and share it with our readers?
+Are you able to condense this experience into a few lines and share it with our readers?

-Eric: Looking back I, too, am amazed at the many miles I’ve travelled.
+Looking back I, too, am amazed at the many miles I’ve traveled.
 The trick to managing the arduous work of touring is probably staying in the moment, enjoying the music and the fellowship.
 This is what makes it worthwhile and this is what energizes me.

 The progressive part of the description has to do with my inclusion of an eclectic array of modern influences in my writing, as well.
 In other words, like my older heroes and heroines who reflected contemporary influences in their music, I too make music that reflects what I’m hearing around me.

-Ikenna: You come from a family of renowned musicians, singers and actors.
+You come from a family of renowned musicians, singers, and actors.
 How instrumental was the creative environment you grew up in?
 Would you consider such an environment always beneficial to one’s career?
 Might there be limiting factors involved?

-Eric: Another good question!
-My dad’s involvement in the folk music renaissance of the 50’s and 60’s and the important part that New York played in this renaissance meant that I was exposed to the country Blues of Lead Belly, Big Bill Broonzy, Josh White, Mississippi John Hurt, Reverend Gary Davis, Son House and many others.
+Another good question!
+My dad’s involvement in the folk music renaissance of the '50s and ’60s and the important part that New York played in this renaissance meant that I was exposed to the Country Blues of Lead Belly, Big Bill Broonzy, Josh White, Mississippi John Hurt, Reverend Gary Davis, Son House, and many others.